-- 56. The YPLA may fund provision for learners of compulsory school age.
-The Secretary of State would expect the YPLA to exercise its power to secure provision for such learners only in exceptional circumstances.
-The learner numbers underlying the proposed grant to the YPLA do not allow for any general expansion in the number of learners 'under 16'.
-For the purposes of the funding agreement, the term 'under 16' means 'of compulsory school age'. - 57.
-For compulsory school age learners who have completed their statutory education and hold qualifications at least equivalent to a full level 2 and who wish to enrol on a full level 3 course then providers may record them for post 16 funding without the need for any further bureaucracy involving individual learner approval by the YPLA.
-All other compulsory school age learners seeking post 16 funding are subject to the guidance in the next paragraph. - 58.
-In exceptional circumstances, the YPLA will consider provision for learners of compulsory school age to be eligible for YPLA funding, subject to the following conditions. - The provision must meet an individual learner's needs, bearing in mind the learner's aptitude and ability, and the provision must be included on the Section 96 list as suitable for pre-16 as well as post-16 learners. - It is not envisaged that groups of learners would be eligible for funding, since by inference such circumstances are unlikely to be exceptional. - Where learners of compulsory school age enrol on basic skills summer-schools programmes, the provider must obtain prior agreement from its funding body.
+- 56. The EFA may fund provision for learners of compulsory school age.
+The Secretary of State would expect the EFA to exercise its power to secure provision for such learners only in exceptional circumstances.
+The learner numbers underlying the proposed grant to the EFA do not allow for any general expansion in the number of learners 'under 16'. - 57.
+For individual compulsory school age learners who have completed their statutory education and hold qualifications at least equivalent to a full level 2 (achieved at an earlier age than normal) and who wish to enrol on a full level 3 course in autumn 2012 then providers may record them for post-16 funding without the need for any further bureaucracy involving individual learner approval by the EFA and these learners will be counted for lagged funding purposes.
+All other compulsory school age learners seeking post-16 funding are subject to the guidance in the next paragraph. - 58.
+In exceptional circumstances, the EFA will consider provision for other learners of compulsory school age to be eligible for EFA funding, subject to the following conditions. - a.
+The provision must meet an individual learner's needs, bearing in mind the learner's aptitude and ability, and the provision must be included on the Section 96 list as suitable for pre-16 as well as post-16 learners. - b.
+It is not envisaged that groups of learners would be eligible for funding, since by inference such circumstances are unlikely to be exceptional.